Ask Slashdot: Are Companies Under-Investing in IT? - Slashdot

 FTFY Ask Slashdot (Score:2)

-Because accountaints (Score:2)
+Because accountaints (Score:1)

 Because bean-counters make the decisions.